harshpathak-19/Counter-App/README.md

 ## 🤝 Contributing

 This is a devotional project built with love for the bhakti community.
 Contributions — bug fixes, UI improvements, new features — are welcome.
 Feel free to fork the repo and open a pull request, or reach out directly.

----

-## 📄 License

-*(Add your preferred license here — e.g., MIT, or "All rights reserved" if you'd like to keep it private/proprietary.)*

----

 **Radhe Radhe 🙏**